Team Science Award of Distinction for Early Stage Research Teams

 4. Research activities must be clinical or translational in nature with the potential to make a positive impact on human health.

-5. Teams are not eligible if applied to the 2023 Presidents’ Award of Distinction for Team Science.
+5. Teams are not eligible if they have applied to the 2024 Presidents’ Award of Distinction for Team Science.

 Nominations

-Teams may self-nominate or be nominated by a faculty member or administrator from a Georgia CTSA partner.
+Teams may self-nominate or be nominated by a faculty member or administrator from a Georgia CTSA partner institution by using this template.

 The primary criterion for evaluation will be the team’s ability to demonstrate the potential for innovative, high-functioning teamwork and synergy in the narrative.
 Teams will also be evaluated using the following criteria.
 It is not necessary to achieve every criterion, as different teams will have different outcomes.

-• Evidence of teamwork: Shared abstracts, publications or scholarly works at any stage (e.g., submitted, in press, in revision) involving 2 or more team members, shared mentoring responsibilities, shared pilot grant applications, shared resources, etc.)
+• Description of high quality, productive teamwork: Shared abstracts, publications, or scholarly works at any stage (e.g., submitted, in press, in revision) involving 2 or more team members, shared mentoring responsibilities, shared pilot grant applications, shared resources, etc.)

 • Interdisciplinary nature of the work

-• Evidence of potential impact on health of individuals or communities (e.g., pilot work on community-based prevention project, community or industry partnerships)
+• Evidence of potential impact on the health of individuals or communities (e.g., pilot work on community-based prevention projects, community or industry partnerships)

 • Innovation in teamwork (e.g., use of team-oriented collaborative tools, development of novel methods for team collaboration)